ChasetopherBoi/Python_Remote-Access-Tool/README.md

 <br>

 ### Additional Information:
-I created this remote management software to demostrate and educate users on the possibilities of the Flipper Zero, while also learning more about network connections and Python sockets.
+I created this remote management software to demostrate and educate users on the possibilities of remote access/remote desktop tools, while also learning more about network connections and Python sockets.

 The Server accepts up to 5 clients, and is setup to allow you to easily swap between them whenever necessary.